 The Freud museum, being his old apartment, was great but limited.
 Having taken a few psychology papers at university it was fascinating to be in the home of such an influential figure.
 After seeing everything relevant in the museum, all that was left were a couple rooms dedicated to psychoanalysis-inspired modern “art.”
 I decided to skip the rest of the museum and instead search for schnitzel.

 I had found a place earlier offering €7,50 schnitzel, but it was out of the way back to the railway station so I gave it a miss.
 Time was running out, so I decided to find something on the way to the railway station.
 As was to have been expected, all the options near the main streets were overpriced, so I passed those as well.
 The only place I’d found below €20 served American beer – I was determined to find something a bit more local.
-Eventually I found a place that .
-MASSIVE plate, huge glass of beer, and a coke – totalled €13.
+Eventually I found a place that suited – MASSIVE schnitzel, with a huge glass of Austrian beer and a coke – totalling €13.

 I left Vienna impressed with the baroque architecture and lovely gardens – but it didn’t really connect with me.
 It was just a nice place.
 Perhaps if I had more time I could have explored more, and hopefully meet some of the locals.
 Ideally I could have even left the city limits and see some of the countryside.
 Lesson learnt, next time I’d aim for at least a coupe of days for any layovers.
 Overall though, seeing Stephensdom was enough to justify the layover – and it sure beat waiting in the airport for fifteen hours!